 - Vision Statement

-To become the premiere resource on issues pertaining to the African American Male.
+To become the premier resource on issues pertaining to the African American Male.

 - Mission Statement